 Through our community partnerships with educational institutions, College Guild has been fortunate to have benefited from the work of many student interns.

 Interested in interning for a nonprofit organization bringing education to prisons?
 College Guild might be the place for you!

 Intern projects range from course development to social media, web design, and events coordination.
-Internships are unpaid* and usually during the summer, although academic year internships may also be available given circumstances.
+Internships are unpaid* and usually during the summer, although academic year internships may also be available in certain circumstances.
 Email firstname.lastname@example.org if interested to learn more.

 *Many interns in the past have obtained funding through their college.